+Other than the change to the eastbound HOV lane already included in the planned roadway improvements, no feasible mitigation measures have been identified for the De La Cruz Boulevard and Central Expressway intersection.
+Therefore, the impact at this intersection would be significant and unavoidable under CEQA under Santa Clara and CMP criteria.
 State Congestion Management law requires a local jurisdiction to prepare a deficiency plan (now referred to as Multimodal Improvement Plan in the Santa Clara County CMP maintained by VTA) when roadway LOS standards are not maintained on the designated CMP system (California Government Code Section 65098.4).
 VTA maintains guidelines for the development of Multimodal Improvement Plans, which were developed in consultation with Member Agencies (i.e., the 15 cites of Santa Clara County and Santa Clara County) and last adopted by the VTA Board of Directors in September 2010.
 According to these guidelines, Multimodal Improvement Plans are prepared by Member Agencies in response to the transportation impacts of land use plans and development projects.
 The impact on this intersection would be a result of the TOJD component and not due to the BART Extension; however, VTA's guidelines do not address a situation where a land use project that is led by VTA contributes to an impact on a CMP facility.
-With this in mind, VTA commits to work with the City of Santa Clara and Santa Clara County in the preparation preparing of a Multimodal Improvement Plan for the identified impact on a CMP intersection and to coordinating with the City of Santa Clara and Santa Clara County in its preparation.
+With this in mind, VTA commits to work with the City of Santa Clara and Santa Clara County in the preparation of a Multimodal Improvement Plan for the identified impact on a CMP intersection.